Youssef-balh/Capture-and-Transmit-/README.md

 - **Definition:** A string that categorizes and filters messages.
 - **How it Works:** The MQTT topics serve as channels for communication.
 The Android device can publish photos to a topic or subscribe to receive responses from a specific topic.

+## Technologies Used

+- **MQTT:** The application leverages the MQTT (Message Queuing Telemetry Transport) protocol for efficient and reliable communication between devices.

+- **Java:** The app is developed using Java programming language, ensuring compatibility and flexibility.

+- **Android Studio:** The development environment used for creating the Android application, providing tools and resources for Android app development.

 ## Subscription and Publishing in My APP